A strengthened monotonicity inequality of quantum relative entropy: A unifying approach via R\'{e}nyi relative entropy: Quantum -R e nyi relative entropy

-for two states $\rho,\sigma$.
+for two states $\rho$ and $\sigma$.
 The same inequality is obtained by Carlen and Lieb \cite{Carlen} using Peierls-Bogoliubov inequality and Golden-Thompson inequality.
-Here the method to get this inequality is pointed out to me by Wilde after transferring our manuscript about a lower bound of quantum conditional mutual information to him.
-Later, in our further investigation, we find that this inequality can imply \emph{all} the improved version of some entropy inequalities obtained recently.
-The lower bound for relative entropy, compared with Pinsker's bound for relative entropy:
+Later, in our further investigations, we find that this inequality seems to improve some of the entropy inequalities obtained recently.
+Compared with Pinsker's bound for relative entropy